 Cut to Wendy running down a shocking red hallway with its green tables and stacked chairs.
 Danny having himself knowingly ennacted the opposition/reversal accompanied by the 90 degree turn and thus disappearing, covering his tracks, Wendy finally will come upon the revelation of the bloody elevator.

 Astonished, confused, disbelieving, she looks screen left (her right) into the hall of Danny's bloody elevator vision.
 We note on the left wall a photo of trees that is the same photo that had been hanging on the right wall of another hall as she fled the bloodied "party" man, but it is not that hall.

 I'll implant here my post on the relationship of the red hall and the service hall behind Ullman's office.

 The green hall behind Stuart Ullman's office appears to have no direct relationship to the red hall, the appearance of both is distinctly different, but a kind of sympathetic relationship is had.

 Figure 49 - Closing Day, on the way to the basement.

 Below we see Wendy at a point in the red hall near where she is with the group in Figure 49.
 We see behind her, on screen left, the two alcoves in the wall in which are the vending machines in Figure 49.
 We see the vent on screen right in the ceiling.
 We see the lobby beyond.

 Figure 49a - Before seeing the bloody elevator.

-As far as set goes, I would bet that the red hall is the set of the green hall reworked either before or after all shots concerning the green hall were completed.
+The red hall is the set of the green hall that has been reworked.
 As I've read that Kubrick's plan was to film according to the timeline of the script rather than out of order, this may have been shot toward the end, but I have also read of scenes filmed out of sequence.